apache/axis-axis2-c-rampart/samples/secpolicy/README.txt

 Simply give the scenario name as an argument to the script e.g. %sh deploy.sh scenario1

-Each scenario has a README file describing it's purpose.

 Make sure you have run the deploy_client_repo.sh.

 These scenarios will only copy the security policy xml files.
 To run the